 Maintenance, style, safety, and noise are key factors in picking flooring for stairs.
 However, there are a few other things to keep in mind:

-In the end choosing between carpet, hardwood, and laminate really depends on what you hold important.
+In the end, choosing between carpet, hardwood, and laminate really depends on what you hold important.
 The key is to make sure you’re getting flooring that’s best for your style and functional desires.
-Schedule an Estimate with Empire Today and have a flooring professional help you weigh your options, so you can choose the best flooring for stairs in your home.
+Schedule an Estimate with Empire Today and have a flooring professional help you weigh your options, so you can choose the best flooring for the stairs in your home.

 Get the latest blog updates delivered to your inbox.